Rashid7536/Microcomputers-Lab-4/MicroComputers-LAB-4-Report.md

 inside a while loop

-if(Sensor 1 is high and Sensor 2 is low and Sensor 3 is low){
+if(Sensor 1 is high and Sensor 2 is low and Sensor 3 is low) {
 	Run Motor 01
 }
-if(Sensor 1 is high and Sensor 2 is high and Sensor 3 is low){
+if(Sensor 1 is high and Sensor 2 is high and Sensor 3 is low) {
 	Run Motor 01
 }
-else{
+else
+{
 	Dont run any motors
 }
-//as soon as the pin